reconquest/sould/README.md

 - `502 Bad Gateway` - one or more slave servers returned error statuses.
-- `503 Service Unavailable` - this is fatal error, which can occur only when sould servers (including master one) couldn't pull the repository changes or returns repored reports about their internal server errors.
+- `503 Service Unavailable` - this is fatal error, which can occur only when sould servers (including master one) couldn't pull the repository changes or returns reports about their internal server errors.

 **sould** server always reports about all occured errors to the stderr and http response, so if master server gets error report from slave server, he will log